analogdevicesinc/no-OS/projects/swiot1l/README.md

 Next, just to make sure that you can communicate with the board, you can try to ping the it using the IP address previously mentioned (either from command line or terminal).
 In case the the ping resulted in a "destination unreachable" error, it may be the case that the PC's network interface is not correctly configure to route packets to the board's IP.

+# Network connection for the SWIOT1L MQTT firmware

+Directly connect the AD-SWIOT1L-SL board to your PC using a SPE -> Ethernet/USB media converter.

+By default, the firmware will try to connect to the 192.168.97.1 IP, port 1883.
+So, you'll need to have an MQTT broker running on the host PC.
+The broker should listen for connections on an interface which has the 192.168.97.1 IP configured.
+The IP and port settings may be changed by setting different value to the `SWIOT1L_MQTT_SERVER_IP` and `SWIOT1L_MQTT_SERVER_PORT` make variables when compiling.

+The MQTT protocol version used by the AD-SWIOT1L-SL is V3.1.1.
+The connection is not using TLS and the client does not use an username or password.

+After the connection is established, the client will publish data on the following topics:
+	- ad74413r/channel0: voltage values measured by the AD74413R's ADC on channel 0.
+	- ad74413r/channel1: voltage values measured by the AD74413R's ADC on channel 1, while trying to output a maximum of 3.05 mA.
+	- ad74413r/channel2: the value of a resistor connected to the AD74413R's channel 2.
+	- ad74413r/channel3: current values measured by the AD74413R's ADC on channel 3, while trying to output a maximum of 4.028 V.

 ## Using the IIO interface
 The firmware is based on a no-OS implementation of the IIO framework from the Linux kernel, which offers similar functionalities.
 Thus, the board may be configured through the use of pyadi-iio API.